How to Be Debt-Free (and Worry Free) | Our Comprehensive Guide

 Use public transportation.

 We know, you love your truck.
 But do you need to take it everywhere?
-Consider public transit to get to work or school and back.
-And take advantage of warmer days to walk or bike.
+Consider public transit to go to work or school, and take advantage of warmer days to bike or walk.

 Reduce your mobile phone plan.

 Can you do without a few extra gigabytes of data?
 Or have you shopped around for a cheaper plan that’s got everything you actually need?
 If you cut your phone bill even by just $10 a month, that’s $240 over a 2-year contract.